Corks, exotic 4-manifolds and knot concordance: Dot-zero surgery and hook surgery

-In this section we first introduce a hook surgery as a formulation of the new description of cork twists obtained in Section~\ref{sec:new_description}.
-We next discuss a certain surgery which we call a dot-zero surgery.
+In this section, we first discuss a certain surgery which we call a dot-zero surgery.
 This surgery is a generalization of cork twists along Mazur type corks.
 Specifically we give a sufficient condition on a link in $S^3$ such that any dot-zero surgery induced from the link does not change the smooth structure of a 4-manifold.
-Applying Stein 4-manifolds $V_n$ and $V_n^*$ obtained in Section~\ref{sec:new_description}, we then show that the effect of a dot-zero surgery along a fixed contractible 4-manifold does depend on the choice of a link presentation of the fixed 4-manifold.
+Applying this result, we prove Theorems~\ref{intro:thm:noncork} and \ref{intro:thm:cork_noncork}.
+We next introduce a hook surgery as a formulation of the new description of cork twists obtained in Section~\ref{sec:new_description}.
+We then give a sufficient condition that a dot-zero surgery (including Mazur type cork twists) admits a hook surgery description.